pteridin/flexlsx/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of flexmlx is to export flextables into Excel.
+The goal of flexlsx is to export flextables into Excel.

 ## Installation

-You can install the development version of flexmlx like so:
+You can install the development version of flexlsx like so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?